 1 – Faulty Lighting

-Garden mums typically thrive in full sunlight, but they tolerate a bit of shade.
-However, although they can handle partial shade, the more sun exposure you provide, the more profusely your mums will bloom.
+Garden mums typically thrive in full sunlight, but they can tolerate a bit of shade.
+However, despite their tolerance for partial shade, receiving insufficient sunlight daily can stop them from blooming.

-Therefore, aim to place your mums in a spot offering at least six hours of bright direct sunlight to ensure that they stay healthy and continue blooming.
+These flowers should get at least six hours of bright direct sunlight daily to ensure that they stay healthy and continue blooming.

-More so, garden mums are “photoperiodic” plants, meaning that they bloom profusely in response to shorter days and longer evenings.
-The mums set buds by responding to “day length” or light exposure.
+More so, garden mums are “photoperiodic” plants, meaning that they bloom abundantly during shorter days and longer evenings.

 2 – Incorrect Watering

-Garden mums enjoy evenly moist soil; they require around one inch of watering weekly during their growing season (late summer through fall).
+Garden mums enjoy evenly moist soil; they require around one inch of water weekly during their growing season (late summer through fall).

-While mums enjoy a lot of water, overwatering your mums can also impact their blooms.
-Overwatering can cause soggy soil, which leads to root rot, pests, and diseases that inhibit flowering.
+At the same time, it’s important to maintain a balance.
+Overwatering your mums can also impact their blooms because it causes soggy soil, which leads to root rot, pests, and diseases that inhibit flowering.

 3 – Waterlogged Soil

-More so, if you plant your garden mums in pots, ensure that the containers have proper drainage holes to prevent the plants from sitting in waterlogged soil.
+If you plant your garden mums in pots, make sure that they have drainage holes to prevent the plants from sitting in waterlogged soil.

 4 – Pests and Diseases

-Then, the most common diseases that affect mums include leaf spot, botrytis, rust, powdery mildew, and stem and root rot.
-At the same time, the insects that like bothering mums range from aphids, thrips, lace bugs, and leaf miners.
+The most common diseases that affect mums include leaf spot, botrytis, rust, powdery mildew, and stem and root rot.
+As for the pests, they can range from aphids and thrips to lace bugs and leaf miners.

 If your garden mums’ flower buds turn brown, treat the plant with a Bordeaux mixture, as the infected buds are unlikely to open once the tips go soft and turn brown.